mdn/curriculum/curriculum/2-core/2-semantic-html.md

 Learning outcomes:

-- How to create a good document structure with headings and content beneath those headings
+- How to create a good document structure with headings and content beneath those headings.

-- Using semantic HTML rather than presentational HTML.
+- Using semantic HTML rather than presentational HTML:

-  - Some presentational markup should no longer be used at all (e.g. `<big>` or `<font>`); it is truly deprecated.
+  - Some presentational markup should no longer be used at all (e.g. `<big>` and `<font>`); it is deprecated.

-  - Some presentational markup has been repurposed to have new semantic meaning (e.g. `<i>`, `<b>`).
+  - Some presentational markup has been repurposed to have new semantic meaning (e.g. `<i>` and `<b>`).

   - It is tempting to just use `<div>` elements wherever a block-level container is required, but you should be aware of the other available structural elements and their benefits (such as improved accessibility).
 Examples include `<main>`, `<section>`, `<article>`, `<header>`, `<nav>`, and `<footer>`.